athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 ## 8. Investment Edge

 If you don't know your edge, you're probably the sucker at the table.
-Here are the things that I think comprise my edge:
+Here are the things that comprise my edge:

 * I don't have an exceptional volume of dealflow, but I think I have somewhat *differentiated* dealflow, especially in certain under-favoured categories.